 This theater is one of the best known and most photographed in the city.
 It is known worldwide for the final scene of The Godfather III.
 This film closes the saga in the stairs of this theater.
 It is undoubtedly one of the most emotional and best scenes in film history.

 As for the mythical scenarios as for being a great approach to the modern Sicilian reality (besides being one of the great classics of the cinema) we recommend to see the saga of The Godfather.
 Especially if you are going to travel to Sicily)

 MERCATO DI CAPO

 After leaving the Teatro Massimo and walking to Palermo Cathedral, we stumbled -without realizing- the Mercato di Capo.
 This one, unlike Vucciria, impressed us and left open-mouthed: Streets after endless streets full of all kinds of posts.
-From furniture, chairs, art and antiques, to innumerable and varied stalls of food and snack per portare vía that made your mouth water.
+From furniture, chairs, art and antiques, to innumerable and varied stalls of food per portare vía that made your mouth water.

 Cries about prices and products, people, chaos, smells here we found the palermitani market that we had read and what we were looking for.